Paul McLennan

-Paul Stewart McLennan is a Scottish National Party (SNP) politician who has been the Member of the Scottish Parliament (MSP) for East Lothian since 2021.
+Paul Stewart McLennan is a Scottish politician who served as Minister for Housing between 2023 and 2025.
+A member of the Scottish National Party (SNP), he has been the Member of the Scottish Parliament (MSP) for East Lothian since 2021.

+Political career

 He has served as a local councillor for the Dunbar and East Linton multi-member ward of East Lothian Council since 2007 having previously been an unsuccessful candidate in earlier elections to single-member wards, and was both the SNP group leader and the council leader from 2007 to 2012.
 He has been a board member of NHS Lothian, the regional offices of Scottish Enterprise and the Commission on School Reform.

-McLennan is East Lothian's first SNP MSP, with the constituency having been previously held by Scottish Labour since 1999.
+McLennan is East Lothian's first SNP MSP, with the constituency having been previously held exclusively by Scottish Labour for 22 years.

+McLennan is married to his wife Sharron, with whom he has two children, Scott and Kirsty.
+He is a lifelong resident of Dunbar.

+In June 2025, McLennan resigned as Housing Minister.
+In his resignation letter he said that following a "a recent, though thankfully short, period of ill health" he believed that he should stand down.
+He had been appointed to the position by Humza Yousaf in 2023.